Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 Of stories old and wise,

-In Bhutan, I discovered,
+In Bhutan, she discovered,

 Peace in disguise.

-Returning Home with – Silence Within
+Returning Home with: Silence Within

 Read more: Thrillophilia Bhutan Reviews